lewisvrobinson/gatsby-source-hubspot/README.md

 Once the plugin is configured, two new queries are available in GraphQL: `allHubspotPost` and `HubspotPost`.

-Here’s an example query to load 10 images:
+Here’s an example query to load 10 posts:

 ```gql
 query PostQuery {